infra-kiwi/kiwi-blog/0006-cdk-lazy/README.md

 This example shows you how to use the CDK `Lazy` function to generate a "static" value (such as text) using the dynamic approach of having a function that adds a line at a time to the text.

+You can find the relative blog post at: https://blog.infra.kiwi/aws-cdk-how-to-be-lazy-4928c7c8b0fe

 ## Important files

 * The construct using the Lazy function: [lib/lazy-parameter.ts](lib/multi-line-parameter.ts)